-All students are required to formally accept their place at AMVC Sixth Form.
-Enrolment will take place electronically via the College website; we will send you a link to this nearer the time.
+All students are required to enrol to formally accept their place at AMVC Sixth Form.
+Enrolment will take place electronically, via the College website which will be live from GCSE results day until midnight on Tuesday 29 August 2023.
+We will send you a link and more information nearer the time.